 Wait For Me by Caroline Leech

 This historical romance book, Wait For Me, is set in 1945.
-It follows the story of Paul and Lorna, each on opposite side of World War 2.
+It follows the story of Paul and Lorna, each on the opposite side of World War 2.
 The book creates a more 3-dimensional depiction of those who lived through that period of war.
-Before end of the war determines their fate, Lorna must decide how much she’s willing to sacrifice.
+Before the end of the war determines their fate, Lorna must decide how much she’s willing to sacrifice.
 Caroline Leech creates a perfect blend of sweet romance and historical flavor in her debut novel Wait For Me.
 This is one of the most heart-wrenching books on World War 2 you’ll read ever.

 Code Name Verity by Elizabeth Wein